minvws/nl-ggd-patientid-auth-provider/README.md

 ## Installation production / acceptance

-Environment variablesi via webserver or `.env` file.
+Environment variables via webserver or `.env` file.
 Unpack release artifact, webroot should be the `public` folder within.